Regal-Internet-Brothers/resources/README.md

 # resources

+**Development of this module has been dropped until further notice.**

 A module used to manage and re-use loaded resources for [Monkey](https://github.com/blitz-research/monkey)'s [Mojo](http://www.monkey-x.com/docs/html/Modules_mojo.html) and [Mojo 2](http://www.monkey-x.com/Store/mojo2.php) frameworks.

 **This module is currently experimental, and may go through major refactoring until considered stable.**